What happens in this subject?

 Pathways at DSTC can include A-levels in Biology and Chemistry as well as BTEC study in Applied Science or Health and Social Care.
 Many of our students aim to go on to study Nursing or Health and Social care subjects like Early years practitioners.

-Outside of the classroom, our Science students will be given the opportunity to enrich their knowledge and passion for the subject through some of our exciting trips.
-These include visiting universities to gain an insight into further study opportunities or receive exciting lectures on up and coming Science.
-We also arrange reward trips to Science venues such as the Science Museum and London Zoo.
+Outside the classroom, our Science students will be given the opportunity to enrich their knowledge and passion for the subject through some of our exciting trips.
+These include visiting universities to gain an insight into further study opportunities or receive exciting lectures on up and coming Science topics.